thedynamiclinker/sudocode/lost+found/2/3 - Archaic Laws, Forgotten Names.md

 ![[aristotle-organon.jpg|300]]

-0: With Aristotle in the Orga---
+0: With Aristotle in the ORGA---

-1: NO. We're not starting with Aristotle.
+1: NO. No way we're starting with Aristotle.

 0: Just teasing.